-I replace the circuit with my jaSb-990 board which is specifically designed for the 990.
+I replace the circuit with my jaSb-990 board which is specifically designed for the MXL 990.
 It’s a Schoeps-derived circuit build with high grade components, hand-biased FET, hand-matched output driver transistors and optional internal pattern switch.
 The jaSb circuit has an extra-robust voltage regulator so it works perfectly on low phantom power voltages (as found in some low-end audio and video gear).

 The capsule is normally replaced with a k47-style LDC although we could certainly do a CK12-style in these as well for a little bit brighter tone.

 Most customers have opted for the improved headbasket from mic-parts.
 It definitely gives the mic a more pro look and theoretically better sonic performance because of reduced interference, resonance and standing waves.
 The one downside of 990s for me, is that as far as I know, mic-parts is the only source on the planet for an improved 990 headbasket so that’s a bit of a supply chain risk.

 The short video gives an idea of the improvement after the mod.
 The results are similar for most low cost Transformerless Mics after the rebuild.

 The MXL 910 is a popular tall cylindrical mic from MXL.
 It’s got a standard MXL internal frame which my jaSb-800 (Transformerless) or BFM-800 (Transformer-Coupled) boards fit.
 It’s another SDC that looks like an LDC.
 The headbasket is actually quite nice on these with a dual layer (dual gauge) mesh and lots of room for an LDC capsule.
 It is one of the few MXLs where they actually put a cardioid emblem on the headbasket itself.
 It has all the usual cut-corners from MXL to make the price point: mass-produced circuit board and small capsule.
 The body cylinder is on the light side (but not the lightest from MXL).